Accelerated Weathering Testing

 Testing by Industry

-At VTEC Laboratories, we offer weathering testing for many industries, including:
+At VTEC Laboratories, we offer accelerated aging testing services for many industries, including:

 Our ISO-accredited facility adapts to more than 20 different test standards of leading agencies.
 We focus on the standards set by the American Society for Testing and Materials (ASTM), which are in-depth and encompass a range of materials, like plastics, and several weather factors, such as humidity, water and light.